The Goal Is Not a Ranking Anymore

 Publishers and Media: GEO Urgently

-If you are a publisher, you have already felt the pain.
-As we documented in Part 1, Google's traffic referrals to news sites dropped from 51% to 27% of the total in a single year.
-Chegg lost 49% of its market cap after ChatGPT displaced its Q&A content.
+Google's referral share to news sites dropped from 51% to 27% of the total in a single year, and Chegg lost nearly half its market cap after ChatGPT displaced its Q&A content.
+Original research and proprietary data are the only durable moat against AI summarization.

 The Terms You Can Safely Ignore

 The marketing industry loves inventing acronyms.
-Here is a quick filter:
+A quick filter:

 | Term | What It Means | Worth Your Time? |